17 Weeks Pregnant: The 17th Week Of Pregnancy

 Your baby is a little over 5 ¾ inches (14 ½ cm) long and weighs 4 ounces (.11 kg).

-His/her umbilical cord is not only lengthening but also becoming thicker and stronger for these last 23 weeks.
-Your baby’s sense of hearing is also developing since the ears have fully formed and moved into their final position.
+Your baby’s umbilical cord is not only lengthening but also becoming thicker and stronger for these last 23 weeks.
+Your baby’s sense of hearing is also developing as the ears have fully formed and moved into their final position.

-Your baby is also beginning to form adipose or fat tissue.
-This will help him/her take on a more normal appearance by filling out the fine features that he/she has.
-Fat is important in helping regulate the body’s temperature and metabolism.*
+Additionally, your baby is beginning to form adipose or fat tissue.
+This will help fill out the fine features that your baby has.
+Fat is also important in helping regulate the body’s temperature and metabolism.

-There are safe medications to use if your allergies are interfering with your daily routine, but ask your provider what he/she recommends as safe during pregnancy.*
+There are safe medications to use if your allergies interfere with your daily routine, but first ask your provider what is recommended during pregnancy.

 You may have noticed that you have periodic pain in your legs.
 This is called sciatic nerve pain.
-The sciatic nerve is the largest nerve in the body, providing sensory and motor function to the lower extremities.
-The sciatic nerve runs under your uterus to your legs.
-The cause of sciatic nerve pain is thought to be associated with pressure on the nerve caused by your developing baby.
+The sciatic nerve is the largest nerve in the body, running under your uterus to your legs and providing sensory and motor function to the lower extremities.